CavernCrawlers/CavernCrawlers.github.io/Rogue.md

 - **Armor Training**: Light Armor and Bucklers
 - **Weapon Training**: Light and Medium weapons from any 3 groups.

+## Equipment
+- a Rogue's Pack or Explorer's Pack
+- 4d6sp

 ## Class Abilities
 ### Fleet Footed
 You are extremely quick and light on your feet.
 So long as you are not wearing medium or heavy armor, gain the following benefits:  +10ft movement speed, move at full speed with no penalty to stealth, and it only takes you 5’ of movement to stand up from a prone position.